 Wait to Fertilize Until Spring

-The spring bulbs will have a dormant period for the remainder of the fall and cold winter seasons, so fertilizing won’t be necessary.
+The spring bulbs will have a dormant period for the remainder of the fall and cold winter seasons, so bulb fertilizer won’t be necessary.

 Wait until you see the first shoots of spring which indicate the roots are growing and ready for nutrients.
 Make sure that you don’t fertilize after the bulbs start to flower because this will inhibit bulb growth.